 Varnish is one of the most critical phases of violin/viola/cello making since it will work as a protective layer for the instrument.
 However, it needs to be soft enough to allow the instrument to vibrate without restriction when played, enhancing its power and resonant sound.
 Over time, with the musician practicing on the instrument and the varnish drying, the varnish improves the instrument’s timbre.

 Today you can find a few types of varnish.
 Usually, the varnishes are divided into oil varnish and spirit varnish:

-The basic ingredient for this product is the oil, which is also the liquid part of varnish.
-The maker cooks the oil with the resin, which provokes a chemical reaction and results in a transparent liquid.
-In this varnish, after being cooked, it is left to settle down in a jar.
+The basic ingredient for this product is oil, which is also the liquid part of varnish.
+The maker cooks the oil with the resin, provoking a chemical reaction and producing a transparent liquid.
+In this varnish, it is left to settle down in a jar after being cooked.
 The chemical magic happens, and it turns into a dense liquid.

 As the name gives out, its basic ingredient is alcohol.
 The alcohol works as a solvent, where the maker can insert resins.
 It’s easier than the previous one since there is no need for it to be cooked.
 After shaking it well, you will have to filter it and add color to get the appropriate tint.